A Complete Guide to General and Specific Licenses

 OFAC: who is obligated to comply with sanctions?

 The opinion that U.S. sanctions apply exclusively to American companies is a dangerous misconception.
-In reality, OFAC’s jurisdiction extends much further.
-It covers numerous foreign entities.
-First and foremost, all “U.S. persons” are required to comply with the regulations, which include U.S. citizens, permanent residents (green card holders), American companies, and their foreign branches.
+In reality, OFAC’s jurisdiction extends to numerous foreign entities.
+First and foremost, all “U.S. persons” are required to comply with economic sanctions regulations, which include U.S. citizens, permanent residents (green card holders), American companies, and their foreign branches.
 However, the key aspect is that the rules also apply to foreign individuals if their activities have a connection to U.S. jurisdiction.

 For example, any transaction in U.S. dollars, even between two non-American companies, passes through the U.S. financial system.
 This automatically brings the operation under OFAC oversight.
 Similarly, if a foreign company uses American goods, technologies, or services in a deal with a sanctioned entity, it also risks violating the law.